gantry/docs/pages/01.gantry5/05.advanced/03.customizing-theme-files/docs.md

 [/ui-tab]
 [ui-tab title="WordPress"]

-The first table of folders is rooted in the `ROOT/wp-content/themes/THEME_DIR/` directory where `ROOT` is the root directory of the Wordpress site and `THEME_DIR` is the template directory for the Gantry-powered template.
+The first table of folders is rooted in the `ROOT/wp-content/themes/THEME_DIR/` directory where `ROOT` is the root directory of the WordPress site and `THEME_DIR` is the template directory for the Gantry-powered template.
 It contains files specific to the theme.

 | Directory         | Description                                                                                                                       |
 | :------           | :-----                                                                                                                            |